nacl42/merula/README.md

 $ cargo run -- list data/periodic.mr --mql electrons~Ar

 # elements with a density of more than 5
-# as > is also the redirection parameter, we should quote the mql
+# as > implies a redirection, we should quote the mql expression
-# expression
 $ cargo run -- list data/periodic.mr --mql 'density>5'

 # elements with atomic number between 80 and 90
 $ cargo run -- list data/periodic.mr --mql 'number>=80,number<=90'

+# elements using a pre-defined filter (see periodic.mr, @mr:filter)
+$ cargo run -- list data/periodic.mr --filter ferromagnetic

+# add another condition to the pre-defined filter
+# again, remember to quote the condition as not to pipe the output...
+$ cargo run -- list data/periodic.mr --filter ferromagnetic --mql 'amu>58'
 ```

 ## Roadmap

 This is highly experimental software, which is used by the author and
 probably no one else.
-Even the subject itself is subject to change.
+Even the syntax itself is subject to change
+(even though I assume that I will stick to `@header`, `.key` and
+`+attribute`).

 You have been warned.